arturwojnar/blog/articles/architecture-the-bad-parts.md

 ## The Bad Part: Wireframe Driven Development 🖼️

-The team meets on the planning session.
-The epics have been already prepared by (and here comes one of possible roles) _Project Leader_/_Team Leader_/_(Proxy) Product Owner_.
-The epics have been prepared based on detailed work of a _UX designer_ who examined the users' journey.
-All personas have been discovered - a patient, a medical doctor and a laboratory technician. 👥
+The team meets for a planning session.
+The epics have already been prepared by (and here comes one of the possible roles) *Project Leader*/*Team Leader*/*(Proxy) Product Owner*.
+The epics have been prepared based on detailed work by a *UX designer* who examined the users' journey.
+All personas have been discovered — a patient, a medical doctor, and a laboratory technician. 👥

 The epics, along with linked designs, are: 📱
 - Authentication (registration, logging in) 🔐